ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

 make diagrams of the classes that show you at a glance what instance variables and methods they have.
-Often these can just be sketches in your notebook or on a whiteboard but there are also more formal systems such as the Unified Modeling Langauge (UML) for drawing these diagrams.
+Often these can just be sketches in your notebook or on a whiteboard but there are also more formal systems such as the Unified Modeling Language (UML) for drawing these diagrams.

 For example, here is a UML class diagram for the ``Turtle`` class.
 The ``-`` in front of the attributes indicate that they are private, and the ``+`` in front